• Skip to main content

 There is so much more I could write about, I truly am in love with Charlie Parker’s playing and what is captured on these pages!
 It is just a plethora of incredible new bop lines, licks, phrasings and melodic ideas that can be worked on for a lifetime.
 Amazing work by Chris “Doc” Stewart who is actually a MD, Senior Consultant & Assistant Professor at the Mayo Clinic School of Medicine!
 Wow, all these transcriptions and he’s a doctor also!
 I would have loved to have this book on my stand next to the original Charlie Parker Omnibook when I was a kid!
 Thanks Chris Stewart for what must have been thousands of hours of work!

 Great job by Hal Leonard in publishing another great Omnibook in their collection that includes John Coltrane, Miles Davis, Sonny Rollins, Wynton Marsalis, Joe Pass, Charlie Parker, Stan Getz and now Cannonball Adderley.
-You can get the book from Amazon.
-(Hover your mouse over each ad below to see which instrument each book is for)
+You can get the book from Amazon at the links below.

 If you end up getting the Charlie Parker Omnibook Volume 2 please feel free to come back and share your thoughts and comments with all of us below.
 If you have other thoughts about Charlie Parker, I would love to hear them also.
 Thank you to Charlie Parker for who you were and your amazing contribution to jazz music and the saxophone.
 Steve